Dalakoti07/blog-posts/src/content/blog/Chat Via P2P.md

 # Web RTC

 WebRTC is an open source project to enable realtime communication of audio, video and data in Web and native apps.
+So as a result we would be using webRTC to create peer to peer connection and then using data channels to create a chat app.

 # Signalling server